TOP 4 Key Differences Between a Trial Balance and Balance Sheet

 Meaning

-A Balance Sheet is a key financial statement that summarizes a company’s assets, equity, and liabilities at the end of the accounting period.
+A Balance Sheet is a key financial statement that summarizes a company’s assets, equity, and Balance Sheet is a key financial statement that summarizes a company’s assets, equity, and liabilities at the end of the accounting period.
+It typically includes asset and expense accounts, equity accounts such as common stock and retained earnings, and liability accounts like accounts payable.

-The trial balance sheet is a compiled list containing all ledger account balances, in which the balance of each ledger is combined into credit and debit account column total that are always equal.
+The trial balance sheet is a compiled list containing all ledger account balances, in which the balance of each ledger—including asset and expense accounts (which usually have debit balances), equity accounts, and accounts payable (a key liability account)—is combined into credit and debit account column totals that are always equal.

 Usage